Muskan-Git-Code/Notes/src/main/java/SystemDesign/HLD.md

 **Hashing:** Mapping keys and values into the hash table using hash function (map xth request at server of `index = x % n`)

 **Consistent Hashing:**
-* Distributes data across servers on a virtual hash ring.
-* Minimal reorganization (as automatically routes to next server in the ring if a node fails), and More consistent (as ensures same request maps to the same server)
+* Distributes data across servers on a virtual hash ring, with minimal reorganization (as automatically routes to next server in the ring if a node fails), and More consistent (as ensures same request maps to the same server)
 * Requires strong hash function, otherwise may have uneven data distribution

 ---